 - Personal property, your personal belongings ie. the stuff you own

 - Loss of use providing additional living expenses when your place becomes uninhabitable

-- Personal liability aka liability coverage when you’re sued or accidentally caused harm to others
+- Personal liability aka liability coverage, for when you’re sued or have accidentally caused harm to others

 Medical payments to others for covering any issues that arose at your place, or anywhere else (under $5,000)